 Accessibility

 Project Budget targets WCAG 2.2 Level AA across every public page and inside the app.
-The list below covers what's built in, what's known to be incomplete, and how to report a problem.
+What's built in, what's still rough, and how to report a problem.

 Standards we target